Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 * Insert two 6mm bolts into each 1500mm MakerBeam.
 * Insert one 6mm bolt into the junction between the MakerBeams.
-* Fasten a MakerBeam Straight Bracket to the bolts with five lock nuts.
+* Fasten a MakerBeam Straight Bracket to the MakerBeams with five lock nuts.

 Repeat these steps for the second pair of 1500mm MakerBeams.